James Cade

 James Cade is a Canadian actor.
 He is best known for playing Harmon Tedesco in the 2010 SpikeTV sitcom Blue Mountain State.
-He graduated from the National Theatre School of Canada and has since then performed in several theatre productions in Toronto, including Single Threat's Dora Award winning production of "A Quiet Place."
-Other theatre companies James has worked with include Unspun Theatre, Crate Productions, Convergence Theatre and Native Earth Performing Arts.
+He graduated from the National Theatre School of Canada and has since then performed in several theatre productions in Toronto, including Single Threat's production of A Quiet Place.
+Other theatre companies Cade has worked with include Unspun Theatre, Crate Productions, Convergence Theatre and Native Earth Performing Arts.

 Cade has also been a guest combat instructor and acting coach at both Lakefield College School and Rosedale Heights School of the Arts.